mateuszjansowa/GitHub-SDK/README.md

 ## What I found most difficult... 🧠

 Project is built entirely with usage of [TDD technology](https://en.wikipedia.org/wiki/Test-driven_development).

-<br> The most challenging task was to implement TDD and Unit Testing.
+The most challenging task was to implement TDD and Unit Testing.

 1. First of all: **Writing *test* that doesn't pass**.
 ```